 You can see a larger version of Thumb Butte on its Web Page by clicking here.
 Please return next week when I will show another photo from Union Pass and SR 68.

 Queen Anne, my darling wife, flew east last month to join her sisters for a week in New England.
-Supposedly it was an Autumn-Leaves tour, but they went to Salem in October during a full moon.
-I’m no math whiz, but I know what you get when you put four and ten together.
-That’s right—witches!
+Supposedly, it was an Autumn-Leaves tour, but they went to Salem in October during a full moon.
+I’m no math whiz, but I know what you get when you combine four and ten.
+That’s right—WITCHES!

 I’m a big boy, so I wasn’t about to spend my time alone sulking and drowning my sorrows in a tub of Cherry Garcia—I intended to treat myself to a night on the town—another town—in another state.
-Laughlin, Nevada is an easy three-hour drive from here via Kingman, across Golden Valley, through the Black Mountains, and down to the river.
-I booked a cheap casino hotel room for Wednesday night and set off determined to lose some money on a craps table.
+Laughlin, Nevada, is an easy three-hour drive via Kingman, across Golden Valley, through the Black Mountains, and down to the river.
+I booked a cheap casino hotel room for Wednesday night and set off, determined to lose some money on a craps table.

 The downside of weekdays in Laughlin is that it’s mostly closed.
 The big weekend crowds are working, so the remaining patrons are retirees like me.
-Half of the restaurants are dark, and some of the casinos don’t open the gambling tables.
-You have to search for a place to eat and find some action, so that’s how I ended up at the Riverside Casino.
+Half of the restaurants are dark, and some casinos don’t open the gambling tables.
+You have to search for a place to eat and find some action, so I ended up at the Riverside Casino.
 They had a couple of working Blackjack tables and one craps table.
 I think the staff outnumbered the players when I joined.
 Two people were on the right of the stickman, so I claimed an open spot on the left.

 Trying to get a feel for the player’s moods, I looked at the faces around the table.
 Because masks were mandatory, it was hard to tell who was doing well.
-A woman across from me wasn’t even a whole face at all—only a pair of brown eyes behind jewel-rimed glasses and silver-blue hairdo peering over the table’s edge.
-Just like my mom, her short hair had enough hairspray to keep it in place between weekly salon visits.
+A woman across from me wasn’t even a whole face—only a pair of brown eyes behind jewel-rimed glasses and a silver-blue hairdo peering over the table’s edge.
+Like my mom, her short hair had enough hairspray to keep it in place between weekly salon visits.
 She had a few chips on the rail pushed to one side so they wouldn’t block her view of the playing field.

-I placed my bet; someone threw the dice a couple of times and lost.
-Then we all took a turn bouncing the dice off of the far wall when the silver-haired lady stood up.
+I placed my bet; someone threw the dice twice and lost.
+Then, we all took a turn bouncing the dice off of the far wall when the silver-haired lady stood up.
 Until then, I didn’t realize she was sitting.
 Even when she stood, she wasn’t much taller.
 She scooped up her remaining chips into a clutch.
 I thought she was leaving.
 Instead, she began pushing a walker towards my side of the stickman.

 As she maneuvered her tricked-out lavender walker behind the dealer, I saw that she had dressed to party.
 She had on a very sparkly silver lame top and black spandex pants—which, quite frankly, bagged a bit.
-Weirdly, as I watched her, I suddenly heard Lenard Cohen singing his tune—Closing Timein my head:
+Weirdly, as I watched her, I suddenly heard Lenard Cohen singing his tune—Closing Time—in my head:

-“…And the place is dead as Heaven on a Saturday night
+“…And the place is dead as Heaven on a Saturday night And my very close companion Gets me fumbling gets me laughing She’s a hundred, but she’s wearing Something tight…”

-When she got close, she spoke through her mask in a voice that comes from years of smoking Chesterfields, “Hey, big boy.
+When she got close, she spoke through her mask in a voice from years of smoking Chesterfields, “Hey, big boy.
 You need a good luck charm.”

 “Hi,” I smiled (a useless gesture behind my mask) and introduced myself, “I’m Jim.”